Sivaan66/Project---Pizza_sales/README.md

 GROUP BY hours
 ORDER BY 2 DESC;
 ```
-### Group the orders by date and calculate the average number of pizzas ordered per day.
+### 8.Group the orders by date and calculate the average number of pizzas ordered per day.
 ``` sql
 SELECT
     ROUND(AVG(orders_per_day), 0)